perico72/thingbomb/apps/www/src/content/blog/rewriting-my-entire-app.md

 This behavior can get messy fast, especially if you accidentally wrote a recursive re-render, where changing a state creates an event that changes the state again, and so on.

-About a month ago, I decided to benchmark Flowtide by checking how many times the app re-renders in a given moment.
+About a month ago, I decided to benchmark Blooft by checking how many times the app re-renders in a given moment.
 I was shocked to find hundreds of re-renders per second, eating away at users' system resources.

-It's not just Flowtide.
+It's not just Blooft.
 Many popular websites also accidentally re-render too often without their engineers or users noticing anything.

 The main point of Solid is fine-grained reactivity, which means it only updates elements where it is relevant.